Get exclusive member benefits & effect social change. Join Today

 Women have an increased risk for gestational diabetes if they have a close family member who has diabetes.

-A virus (type unknown) at an early age may trigger type 1 diabetes in some individuals.
+Having a virus (type unknown) at an early age may trigger type 1 diabetes in some individuals.
 People are also more likely to have type 1 diabetes if they live in a cold climate.
 Doctors also diagnose patients with type 1 diabetes in the winter more often than the summer.

 Type 1 diabetes may have some diet-related factors.
 According to the American Diabetes Association, babies who were not breastfed are at an increased risk for diabetes.
-The same is true for babies that given solid foods at an early age.
+The same is true for babies that were given solid foods at an early age.

 Type 2 diabetes is often lifestyle-related.
 Lifestyle factors that increase risk include: